Hunter Renfrow Player Prop Bets for the NFL Playoffs | Las Vegas vs. Cincinnati 1/15/2022

 Season Stats

-- With 23 targets in the red zone this season, Renfrow has been on the receiving end of 29.9% of his team's 77 red zone pass attempts.
+- Renfrow (23 red zone targets) has been the recipient of 29.9% of his team's 77 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with the Bengals.